stlxonline/php-balloon-hashing/README.md

 # php-balloon-hashing
-Balloon hashing algorithm implementation written in PHP
+Balloon hashing algorithm implementation written in PHP.
+All credit to Dan Boneh, Henry Corrigan-Gibbs, and Stuart Schechter.
+For more information see the [research paper](https://eprint.iacr.org/2016/027.pdf) or their [website](https://crypto.stanford.edu/balloon/) for this project.
+Based on [python implementation](https://github.com/nachonavarro/balloon-hashing).

 # USAGE: